iamtodor/data-science-interview-questions-and-answers/README.md

 ## 11. What are some ways I can make my model more robust to outliers?
 There are several ways to make a model more robust to outliers, from different points of view (data preparation or model building).
 An outlier in the question and answer is assumed being unwanted, unexpected, or a must-be-wrong value to the human’s knowledge so far (e.g. no one is 200 years old) rather than a rare event which is possible but rare.

 Outliers are usually defined in relation to the distribution.
-Thus outliers could be removed in the pre-processing step (before any learning step), by using standard deviations (for normality) or interquartile ranges (for not normal/unknown) as threshold levels.
+Thus outliers could be removed in the pre-processing step (before any learning step), by using standard deviations `(Mean +/- 2*SD)`, it can be used for normality.
+Or interquartile ranges `Q1 - Q3`, `Q1` -  is the "middle" value in the first half of the rank-ordered data set, `Q3` - is the "middle" value in the second half of the rank-ordered data set.
+It can be used for not normal/unknown as threshold levels.

 Moreover, data transformation (e.g. log transformation) may help if data have a noticeable tail.
 When outliers related to the sensitivity of the collecting instrument which may not precisely record small values, Winsorization may be useful.
 This type of transformation (named after Charles P. Winsor (1895–1951)) has the same effect as clipping signals (i.e. replaces extreme data values with less extreme values).
 Another option to reduce the influence of outliers is using mean absolute difference rather mean squared error.